 About Caminito Amigo

-Since 2008, Caminito Amigo has spread the joy of Argentine Tango to the DC Metro area.
-Located in Kensington, MD, Caminito Amigo holds tango classes, practicas,milongas, hosts Master Argentine Tango guest teachers and organizes special events like Asados (Argentine BBQ) and other cultural events.
+Since 2008, Caminito Amigo has aspired to the traditional Argentine Tango to the DC Metro area.
+Located in Kensington, MD, Caminito Amigo holds tango classes, practicas, milongas, hosts Master Argentine Tango guest teachers and organizes special events like Asados (Argentine BBQ) and other cultural events surrounding Argentine Tango.

 Julia Elena, Artistic Director, is constantly in search of the traditional Argentine Tango.
-Everyone is welcome.
+From beginner to advanced, everyone is welcome.

 The Traditional Argentine Tango